cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpload.md

 **`-h hostname`**

-Specifies the host name of the machine on which the Greenplum Database coordinator database server is running.
+Specifies the host name of the machine on which the Cloudberry Database coordinator database server is running.
 If not specified, reads from the load control file, the environment variable `$PGHOST` or defaults to `localhost`.

 **`-p port`**

-Specifies the TCP port on which the Greenplum Database coordinator database server is listening for connections.
+Specifies the TCP port on which the Cloudberry Database coordinator database server is listening for connections.
 If not specified, reads from the load control file, the environment variable `$PGPORT` or defaults to 5432.

 **`--max_retries retry_times`**

-Specifies the maximum number of times `gpload` attempts to connect to Greenplum Database after a connection timeout.
+Specifies the maximum number of times `gpload` attempts to connect to Cloudberry Database after a connection timeout.
 The default value is `0`, do not attempt to connect after a connection timeout.
 A negative integer, such as `-1`, specifies an unlimited number of attempts.

 **`-U username`**